Projects

 Understanding thermodynamic stability of metal-organic frameworks (MOFs) is crucial for designing new materials and optimizing their synthesis.
 DFT simulations help us explain why certain MOF topologies can be readily obtained, while others remain elusive.

 The success of our predictions relies on the accuracy of our theoretical models (DFT functionals and dispersion corrections).
-Through a collaboration with Professor Alexandra Navrotsky (UC Davis), we can benchmark the accuracy of DFT energies against experimental calorimetric measurements of MOF stability.
+Through a collaboration with Professor Alexandra Navrotsky (UC Davis), we have benchmarked the accuracy of DFT energies against experimental calorimetric measurements of MOF stability.

 So far, we have explored the stability of zeolitic imidazolate framework (ZIF) polymorphs as a function of porosity and structure disorder, and explained the sequence of topological transformations occurring under milling conditions.
 Moving towards prediction of new MOF-type structures we have studied the energy landscapes of pentazolate frameworks, which resulted in the generation of several previously unreported topologies, waiting to be synthesized!

 Our ultimate aim is ab initio structure prediction of MOFs, a computational algorithm capable of predicting MOF structures and their energies, starting directly from molecular diagrams of constituent nodes and linkers.
-In a collaboration with James Darby (University of Cambridge) and Dr. Andrew J. Morris (University of Birmingham) we have just reported the first truly ab initio structure prediction of MOFs, which does not rely on any prior experimental knowledge of structure or network topology of resulting MOFs.
+In a collaboration with Dr. James Darby (University of Cambridge) and Prof. Andrew J. Morris (University of Birmingham) we have reported the first truly ab initio structure prediction of MOFs, which does not rely on any prior experimental knowledge of structure or network topology of resulting MOFs.
+Finally, we have demonstrated how MOF CSP can be used to design new functional MOFs, by reporting the new family of hypergolic MOFs, for which structures were first found with CSP and subsequently synthesized in a laboratory.
 In the future such calculations will change the way how we make MOFs, shifting from experimental screening towards theory-driven computational design.

 Organic cocrystals and halogen bonding